temporalio/temporal/docs/non-deterministic-error.md

 ### More explanation of BufferedEvents

-When a decision is in flight, if something like a signal comes in, Cadence has to put it into buffer.
+When a decision is in flight, if something like a signal comes in, Temporal has to put it into buffer.
 That’s because for the next decision, SDK always processes unhandled events starting from last decision completed.
 There cannot be any other events to record between decision started and close event.
-[This may cause some issues](https://github.com/uber/cadence/issues/2934) if you are sending a signal to self within a local activities.
+[This may cause some issues](https://github.com/uber/temporal/issues/2934) if you are sending a signal to self within a local activities.

 ## An Example of history protocol